-(6 class hrs/wk 4 cr)

-Introductory course in microbiology.
+(5-7 class hrs/wk 4 cr)F/W/Sp/Su Introductory course; first in a series of three microbiology courses with laboratory.
 Covers all forms of microbial life, with emphasis on bacteria.
 Emphasizes application of microbiology to every day living.
 Medical, industrial, food and water microbiology and sanitation are reviewed.